gregzb/MarioKartClone_Systems/DEVLOG.md

 [WHAT DID YOU DO?]

+__1/21/20__ Emma: Created another track for a second alternate "level" using GIMP.
+Created both the basic collision box map and the "pretty" version with a completely different theme.

 __1/21/20__ Darius: Move lap logic from main into a separate set of files.
 Remove dependence on global variables, and add lap logic to the server.
 Also introduce messaging to tell clients when the game is over, utilizing lap count.

 __1/20/20__ Darius: Add music file support to the level data format.
 Also introduce wrapper library for SDL Audio, and call it to provide in-game music as dictated by currently active level.
 Finally, better handle pressing the escape key, "restarting" the server process (aka resetting its state) by sending it `SIGQUIT`.
 Tackle some of the subsequently introduced bugs.

+__1/19/20__ Emma: Created the "pretty" version, the version that the users will see as the track for the alternate level created the day before.
+Lots of experimentation had to be done with learning how to use GIMP.

 __1/19/20__ Darius: Modified level loading code so that it can work on server as well as client.
 Adjusted level loading code with error and sanity checks.
 Also introduced collision support into the multiplayer server, allowing for collision support both in single and multiplayer.
 Allow the level to be selected in the multiplayer server and sent to the client.
 (Multiple level support augmented)

+__1/19/20__ Emma: Created another track for an alternate "level" using GIMP.
+Created the basic collision box map.

 __1/19/20__ Sunan: Helped find and test use of a generic racing soundtrack in the game background.